AdobeDocs/journey-optimizer.en/help/using/privacy/opt-out.md

 ---
 # Manage opt-out {#consent}

 Providing to recipients the capability to unsubscribe from receiving communications from a brand is a legal requirement, as well as ensuring this choice is honored.
+Failing to comply with these regulations introduces regulatory legal risks for your brand.
+It helps you avoid sending unsolicited communications to your recipients, which could make them mark your messages as spam and harm your reputation.

 Learn more about the applicable legislation in the [Experience Platform documentation](https://experienceleague.adobe.com/docs/experience-platform/privacy/regulations/overview.html#regulations){target="_blank"}.

-**Why is it important?**

-* Failing to comply with these regulations introduces regulatory legal risks for your brand.
-* It helps you avoid sending unsolicited communications to your recipients, which could make them mark your messages as spam and harm your reputation.

 ## Manage unsubscriptions in journeys and campaigns {#opt-out-ajo}